grtzsohalf/semi-C2D-mapping/README.md

 For testing, run "test.sh <CUDA_DEVICE> <num of all_utts> <num of paired> <unit_type>"

-Required data formats are described in the scripts.
+Required data formats and configurable hyperparameters are described in the scripts.